bernardoduarte/awesome-version-managers/readme.md

 - [jenv](https://github.com/linux-china/jenv) - A cross-platform tool for managing parallel Versions of JDKs which allows for installing, switching, removing and listing candidates.
 - [jEnv](https://github.com/jenv/jenv) - A version switcher for Java that does not handle installation.
 - [jabba](https://github.com/shyiko/jabba) - A cross-platform Java manager that allows for installation and switching of JDKs.

+### Jvm
+- [SdkMan](https://sdkman.io/) - Install Software Development Kits for the JVM such as Java, Scala, Kotlin and Groovy.
+Ant, Gradle, Grails, Maven, SBT, Spark, Spring Boot, Vert.x and many others also supported.

 ### Swift